Ruth Dial Woods

-Ruth Dial Woods (born 1938) is an American educator and activist.
+Ruth Dial Woods (May 22, 1937 – June 8, 2023) was an American educator and activist.
 A member of the Lumbee Tribe of North Carolina, she was the first woman to serve as the associate superintendent of the Robeson County Public Schools and to receive an at-large appointment to the University of North Carolina Board of Governors.
 After teaching in the public school system of Robeson County for 27 years, she joined the faculty at Fayetteville State University.
 In addition to her work as an educator, Woods was involved in the Civil Rights Movement, the Women's liberation movement, and the American Indian Movement.
 She has served as a community development consultant for the United States Department of Labor and as a consultant for the Lumbee Tribal Council for administration of tribal programs.
 The recipient of numerous awards and honors for her work in human rights and education, in 2011, she was inducted into the North Carolina Women's Hall of Fame.
+Woods died on June 8, 2023, at the age of 86.